sandrinesoeharjono/shiny_application/README.md

 # Shiny Applications
 Examples of applications created using the Shiny package in R. Each application has its own folder:
-- **iris_application**: Scatterplots of sepal & petal length/width subject to user-defined constraints, as well as overlaid smoothing functions, for data exploration purposes.
+- **iris_application**: Scatterplots and tables of sepal & petal length/width subject to user-defined constraints, as well as overlaid smoothing functions, for data exploration purposes.
 You can visualize [here](https://sandrinesoeharjono.shinyapps.io/iris_application/) its latest deployed application.

 ## Installation
 To build these applications, you must first install the R programming language.
 For more information on how to do so on your machine, please see its [documentation](https://www.r-project.org/).